ray-project/ray/doc/source/rllib-env.rst

 Here is a simple `example training script <https://github.com/ray-project/ray/blob/master/python/ray/rllib/examples/multiagent_cartpole.py>`__ in which you can vary the number of agents and policies in the environment.
 For more advanced usage, e.g., different classes of policies per agent, or more control over the training process, you can use the lower-level RLlib APIs directly to define custom policy graphs or algorithms.

 To scale to hundreds of agents, MultiAgentEnv batches policy evaluations across multiple agents internally.
-It can also be auto-vectorized by setting ``num_envs > 1``.
+It can also be auto-vectorized by setting ``num_envs_per_worker > 1``.

 Serving
 -------